 Even if you write into the land trust that your trustee holds equal responsibilities for taxes of the property, it will likely be thrown out in court.
 And it should be.
 The trustee stands no way to inherit value nor any sort of income from the property; they are only there to provide a barrier between the owner and the general public.
 Why should they be taxed for, ultimately, being nothing more than a service provider who gains nothing taxable from the circumstances?

 When having your trust written, be certain that your trustee is held unaccountable, in black and white, for the status of the property regarding its taxes and taxation.
-This will save you a legal headache, which you will loss, if you try to push any sort of tax-status agreement on your trustee.
+This will save you a legal headache, which you will lose if you try to push any sort of tax-status agreement on your trustee.
 Just don't do it.

 And remember, this goes for any sort of property taxes due to the county for your retainment of property rights, too.
 You pay those, not your trustee.
 Yes, that includes if you give the trustee the money to do it with.
 It is your responsibility.
 Do it right